lfdelzam/MASTER/Input_pogenom_README.md

 ## 4.3.
 Generation of GFF files ##

+This step is realised when the user defines annotation: “yes”.
 Genes are predicted from contig’s MAGs with Prodigal (v.2.6.3), running the program on each MAG separately in default single genome mode.
 Predicted genes are annotated against the databases Pfam version 31.0, using hmmsearch version 3.3, and selecting hits with E-value < 0.001.
 Genes annotated are selected, keeping the best Pfam hit (the highest score), and a GFF file corresponding to those genes is created.
 This GFF file will be a POGENOM input file.

 # 5. Installation #